protegeproject/webprotege/webprotege-attestation/README.md

 ## Ontology attestation and verification module for WebProtégé

 A module for WebProtégé, implementing an approach for ontology attestation.
-Intended to be used with https://github.com/curtys/webprotege-attestation-base/.

 ## Datasets
 * [ISWC21](dataset/ISWC21)